-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 In June, the board voted to forgo the U.S. Department of Agriculture’s Food and Nutrition Service’s extension of the Seamless Summer Option, a program to provide free meals to all students through June 30, 2022, because the pandemic was expected to burden some children’s nutrition.

-“The covid-19 public health and economic crisis has highlighted the essential role that school meals play in addressing childhood hunger,” Alan Shannon, a spokesman for Food and Nutrition Service, said in an email to The Washington Post.
+“The covid-19 public health and economic crisis has highlighted the essential role that school meals play in addressing childhood hunger,” Alan Shannon, a spokesman for the Food and Nutrition Service, said in an email to The Washington Post.
 He highlighted the universal program’s lack of application as a victory for families and for local authorities who otherwise would be tasked with processing them.

 Forgoing the Seamless Summer Option, Shannon added, could mean a loss of revenue for the Waukesha School District.
 The reimbursement for schools operating under the universal meal program is $4.32, he said, and the National School Lunch Program’s is $3.90 for free meals and $3.59 for reduced-price meals.